uber/simple-store/README.md

 SimpleStore aims to provide developers an extremely robust and performant solution for storing key-value data on disk asynchronously.
 It is built using only Android and Java primitives and avoids taking on external dependencies making it ideal for critical startup storage.
 It has no opinion on how data is serialized, only storing `string`-`byte[]` pairs of small to moderate size.
 The core library only exposes a thread-safe, executor-explicit async API ensuring clear thread selection and no UI jank.

-All values are stored on disk as plain files that are “scoped” to a matching on-disk folder.
-The library also supports configuring a scope to store data on a cache or transient partition.
+All values are stored on disk as plain files that are “namespaced” in a matching on-disk folder structure.
+The library also supports configuring a namespace to store data on a cache or transient partition.

 ## Basic usage